TheBeachMaster/katacoda-scenarios/ace-addons/register.md

 Now, back to our application, let's rename the pages and panels :

-Under the `repoPages` section change the name to something unique.
+Under the `repoPages` section inside `atlassian-connect.json` change the name to something unique.
 Like `Repo Pages`.